-After selection of a research project and committee, the student is responsible for informing the AuD Research Coordinator (Dr. Smurzynski) as to the topic/title of the project and the identities of the chair and committee.
-It is also the responsibility of the student to immediately notify the AuD Research Coordinator of any changes re: the project topic, chair, or makeup of the committee
+After selection of a research project and the mentor (and the committee if applicable), the student is responsible for informing the AuD Research Coordinator (Dr. Smurzynski) as to the topic/title of the project and the identities of the mentor and committee.
+It is also the responsibility of the student to immediately notify the

+AuD Research Coordinator of any changes re: the project topic, mentor, or makeup of the committee.